 Life is hard for whatever reason.
 Sometimes it’s just a matter of bad luck.
 I’ve known many Ayn Rand Objectivists in my life.
 I’ve read a lot about them as well over the past decade or two since this new conservative movement has grown more and more entrenched in this country of good, strong, capable people.
 One thing that strikes me is that most of the people I know of who adhere to Randian principles come from very fortunate backgrounds and/or are relatively well off.
 Paul Ryan, Romney’s Vice Presidential candidate, is a perfect example.
 The guy is part of a construction industry dynasty.
 [Donald Trump is another example.
 He has in fact compared himself to Howard Roark in an interview with CNN’s Kirsten Powers, in a piece she wrote for USA Today].

-It really seems logical that if you have a lot of money and there’s a world view out there giving you the means to justify your desire not to share that wealth with others — and you happen to not really be that intellectually sophisticated — why wouldn’t you wrap yourself in that world view?
+It really seems logical that if you have a lot of money and there’s a world view out there giving you the means to justify your desire not to share that wealth with others — and you happen to not really be that intellectually sophisticated — why wouldn’t you wrap yourself in that perspective?

 However, my original 19-year-old reading of Atlas Shrugged didn’t really register the problem with government and taxes as the basis for her philosophy.
 What appealed to me was her absolute deification (if that’s possible) of what she calls “reason” and it’s corollary, egoism.
 Atlas Shrugged isn’t really so much about the problem of government as it is, to me, about the problem of the individual within a social system that mindlessly demands fealty and compliance by default.